CompactMods/workflows/readme.md

 # CM Workflows
 A repository hosting examples for building Minecraft mods using ForgeGradle 4 and Gradle.

+## mods folder
+You can place compiled MC mods into this folder to add them to the deobf environment.
+Note there is a specific filename format that most mods follow: `modid-mcversion-modversion.jar`.
+Try to rename any misbehaving mods to that format to get them to load.

 ## Required Setup
 These workflows assume several things about your gradle setup.
 Anything that has to do with builds require you to set up a properties file with specific fields, and the build gradle file to follow certain patterns.